Andinia Plan: Conspiracy theory

 The extreme right-wing had a strong foothold in the Argentine military, mostly through the teachings of Jordán Bruno Genta.
 In these circles, the Andinia Plan was sometimes assumed to be a fact, even though the Zionist movement had abandoned all plans related to Argentina decades earlier, and Argentine Jewish institutions (headed by Delegación de Asociaciones Israelitas Argentinas) were recognized by (and conversant with) all Argentine governments, including military juntas.

 Later versions of the Plan, as published in Argentine Neo-Nazi media in the 1970s by Walter Beveraggi Allende, involved an alleged Israeli plan to conquer parts of Patagonia in Argentina's south, and declare a Jewish state.
-This theory did not take hold in mainstream political discourse.
-Many Israelis tour South America, some of them immediately after their military service as a gap year experience, with Patagonia being a favored destination.
-This is believed by the conspiracy theories to be attempts to carry out the aforementioned Andinia Plan.
-However, there are strong reasons to doubt the relationship of these facts with the materialization of a plot to make Patagonia a second Israel, of which there is no evidence according to academic studies and the facts.

 During the 1976–1983 dictatorship, some Jewish prisoners of the armed forces, notably Jacobo Timerman, were tortured for information about the Andinia plan, and were asked to provide details regarding the alleged preparations of the Israel Defense Forces for the invasion of Patagonia.

 Timerman recalled details of the interrogation about the Plan Andinia – and his response to the absurdity of such a concept – in Preso Sin Nombre, Celda Sin Número (Prisoner without a Name, Cell without a Number).

-On December 27, 2011, Israeli tourist Rotem Singer started an accidental fire in Torres del Paine National Park, Chilean Patagonia.
-The fire took several days to be extinguished and burned more than 17,000 ha.
-Singer was taken into custody by Chilean police and entered a plea in which he agreed to pay 4.8 million Chilean pesos (US$10,000) to CONAF and leave the country.
-This caused a rage amongst some Chileans, who expected a prison sentence, with some protesters gathering outside the courthouse.
-In 2015, Chilean Supreme Court ratified the sentence.
-This case was reported in national and international media, introducing the "Plan Andinia" concept into the common Chilean knowledge, leading that in 2012, some Chilean politicians including members of the National Congress from the Christian Democratic Party and the Party for Democracy alleged that the fire in the Chilean Patagonia was in some way connected to the Andinia plan, prompting condemnation from the ADL.